Are you ready for just the gut stuff today?

 There is nothing worse than waiting for an appointment, while miserable, only to have them tell you, “It’s just IBS.”
 And believe me, I know.
 I literally left more appointments than I can count with tears in my eyes because of those words.

-I have two main thoughts to share with you on this:
+Two main thoughts to share with you on this:

 - “Just IBS is BS.”
 HERE are 7 root causes of IBS.